Jocko2121/app.PromptGen/docs/plan.md

 - Health endpoint works
 - Git integration and remote push confirmed

+## 6. Completed Features
+- Database Integration:
+  - SQLite database setup with proper schema
+  - User components table with all required fields
+  - CRUD operations for user components
+  - Boolean-to-number conversion for SQLite compatibility
+  - Database connection and error handling
+  - Test endpoints for database operations
+- State Persistence:
+  - Auto-save functionality (30-second intervals)
+  - Manual save triggers for component modifications
+  - State dirty flag management
+  - Database-backed state storage
+  - Error handling and recovery
+- Testing Infrastructure:
+  - Test component creation page
+  - Database operation verification
+  - Error logging and debugging tools
+  - Component viewing and validation

-## 6. Open Questions & Next Steps
+## 7. Open Questions & Next Steps
-- Add database integration endpoints (save/load app state)
-- Implement periodic state saving from frontend to backend
 - Add backup/export functionality for app state
 - Write more documentation and split docs as project grows
 - Add more tests (API, DB, integration)
 - Consider user content export/import (Markdown, JSON)
 - Plan for future features (multi-user, authentication, etc.)
+- Implement component management UI in main application
+- Add component versioning and history
+- Create component templates and presets

-## 7. Important Context & Lessons Learned
+## 8. Important Context & Lessons Learned
 - All decisions and changes are discussed and approved before implementation
 - Minimal dependencies to avoid bloat and compatibility issues
 - Express was chosen after careful consideration and explicit approval
 - All setup steps are documented for reproducibility
 - Project is designed for local-first, but with an eye toward future expansion
+- SQLite requires explicit type handling (e.g., boolean to number conversion)
+- State persistence should be handled carefully to avoid data loss
+- Testing tools should be kept for future development and debugging

 ---